Beginner Coding with Blocks

 Counting with Code

-Did you know you can add (+), subtract (-), multiply (*) and divide (/) while coding?
+Did you know you can add (+), subtract (-), multiply (*) and divide (/) while connecting blocks?
 Well you can!
-And in this chapter we're going to teach you how, along with cool ways you can use this feature and how to apply it to what you've learned.
+And in this chapter we're going to teach you how, along with cool ways you can use this feature (operators) and how to apply it to what you've learned.

-Let's start off by counting all the animals in the stable using the speak block then adding up all their quantities together using math blocks.
+Let's start off by counting all the animals in the stable using the speak block then adding up all their quantities together using the operators block.

 Objective